Japan Real Food Adventure

 Meals Included: breaksfast, dinner

 Rise early, hop on the train and venture into an important region for Shingon Buddhism.
 Founded in the 8th century by the revered Buddhist saint Kobo Daishi, Koya-san has been a centre for religious activities for over 1200 years.
 When you arrive, visit Okuno-in – the mausoleum of Kobo Daishi.
 Your unique accommodation tonight is in one of the many temples still operating here.
-You’ll stay alongside Buddhist monks and follow their routine of evening meditation and morning prayers.
+You’ll stay alongside Buddhist monks and follow their routine of morning prayers.
 Tonight, enjoy an introduction to shojin ryori, or monastic cuisine, prepared by novice monks.
 Shojin ryori was popularised in Japan in the 13th century by Zen monks from China.
 Shojin ryori is plant-based and prohibits the inclusion of meat and fish, following the teaching that it is wrong to kill living animals.
 Instead, meals are prepared with seasonable vegetables and wild plants from the mountains.

 Included Activities: